 This approach focuses on education and community connections within food donation and recovery.
 Some examples of how to build connections and expand education for inspectors and food establishments from the NRDC through the Engaging Health Departments Guide (NRDC, 2021).

-9. Develop a Statewide Collaborative Food Donation and Recovery Map
+I. Develop a Statewide Collaborative Food Donation and Recovery Map

 Recommendation: Develop a statewide map to connect food donors, Hunger Relief Organizations (HROs), distributors, transporters, and compost facilities, streamlining food recovery efforts and improving coordination across sectors.